 Tofu – the Perfect Snack or Meal Addition

-I’m always looking for snacks that would be good finger foods for gameday to go along with our other favorites like my Chipotle Queso and Buffalo Quinoa Balls.
-Popcorn tofu with sriracha mayo sounded like a perfect addition to our repertoire.
+I’m always looking for snacks that would be good finger foods for gameday to go along with our other favorites like my Vegan Queso and Buffalo Quinoa Balls.
+Popcorn tofu sounded like a perfect addition to our repertoire.